-ENFP personalities are usually characterized by high levels of enthusiasm, especially when it comes to things that spark their imagination – in such cases, ENFPs can be very energetic and convincing, able to easily convince other people to join their cause.
-Ironically, this trait can also turn against the ENFP, when they suddenly find themselves in the center of the stage, being seen as leaders and inspiring gurus by other people.
-ENFPs strive to be independent and, unsurprisingly, do not always welcome such attention.
+ENFP personalities are usually characterized by high levels of enthusiasm, especially when it comes to things that spark their imagination.
+In such cases, ENFPs can be very energetic and convincing; they are able to easily persuade other people to join their cause.
+Ironically, this trait can also turn against the ENFP, when they suddenly find themselves center stage, being seen as leaders and inspiring gurus by other people.
+ENFPs strive to be independent, so they do not always welcome such attention.

-ENFP personalities are very emotional and sensitive, seeing feelings as something that everyone should take time to understand and express.
-However, this trait can also cause a lot of stress for them as ENFPs may often focus too much on other people’s motives and possible meanings of their actions.
-People with this personality type are observant and intuitive, but can make serious mistakes trying to use their interpretation of other people’s emotions as a basis for their decisions.
+ENFP personalities are very emotional and sensitive, believing feelings are something everyone should take time to understand and express.
+However, this trait can also cause a lot of stress for them as ENFPs may often focus too much on other people’s motives and the possible meanings behind their actions.
+People with this personality type are sharp-eyed and intuitive, but they can make serious mistakes when they try to use their interpretation of other people’s emotions as a basis for their decisions.

 It doesn’t interest me what you do for a living.
 I want to know what you ache for – and if you dare to dream of meeting your heart’s longing.
 It doesn’t interest me how old you are.
 I want to know if you will risk looking like a fool – for love – for your dreams – for the adventure of being alive.

-People with the ENFP personality type know how to relax, drawing on their imagination, enthusiasm and people skills – for instance, they can be very serious and passionate about work during the day and then let off steam in a wild party in a nightclub.
-This switch between the two modes can often be instantaneous, often surprising even their closest friends.
+People with the ENFP personality type know how to relax, drawing on their imagination, enthusiasm, and people skills.
+For instance, they can be very serious and passionate about work during the day and then later let off steam at a wild party in a nightclub.
+This switch between the two modes can often be instantaneous, surprising even their closest friends.

 Finally, ENFPs are non-conformists, following their own path and trusting their intuition.
-Their talents are numerous, but they all rely on the ENFP being given enough freedom.
-People with this personality type can quickly become impatient and dejected if they get stuck in a boring role, unable to freely express themselves – but when the ENFP finally finds their place in the world, their imagination, empathy and courage are likely to produce incredible results.
+Their talents are numerous, but they all depend on the ENFP being given enough freedom.
+People with this personality type can quickly become impatient and dejected if they get stuck in a boring role where they are unable to freely express themselves.
+But when the ENFP finally finds their place in the world, their imagination, empathy, and courage are likely to produce incredible results.